emsesp/docs/Configure-firmware.md

 ![Web](_media/screenshot/web_sensors.png)

 > [!WARNING] Be careful when picking a GPIO so it doesn't clash with the other used GPIOs (you can select CUSTOM board profile to view your current configuration).
-> Ems-esp is connected to the low voltage bus of your heating and overvoltage can damage ems-esp and your heating.
+> EMS-ESP is connected to the low voltage bus of your heating and overvoltage can damage ems-esp and your heating.
 Do not power external equipment from ems-esp.

 The following GPIOs are recommended: